How to Conduct Root Cause Analysis

 Unlike some of the other methods however,

-- No visual product; and
+- No visual product, like a pretty chart or graph; and

 - Somewhat narrow in comparison to other root cause analysis methods.